Skip to content

 What It Is Not

 HACCP is a methodology, not a standalone certification.
-'HACCP Compliant' can be self-assessed or third-party audited — the claim alone doesn't indicate which.
-HACCP plans are hazard-specific and product-specific — a generic HACCP claim is less meaningful than one tied to specific product lines.
+'HACCP Compliant' can be self-assessed or third-party audited.
+The claim alone doesn't indicate which.
+HACCP plans are hazard-specific and product-specific.
+A generic HACCP claim is less meaningful than one tied to specific product lines.

 Evidence and References